ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 Three options are provided for determining soils.
 <dl>
 <dtDetermine by hillslope</dt>
-<dd>Automatically creates a soil file for each hillslope from the available soil database.
-(For WEPP-PEP only soil texture is used to identify the correct soil from the WEPP-PEP soil database.)</dd>
 <dt>Single Soil for watershed (MUKEY)</dt>
 <dd>Assign one soil for the entire watershed based on the SSURGO/STATSGO MUKEY.</dd>
 <dt>Single Soil for Watershed (Database)</dt>